-Most especially, we came to fear one name—the highly-trained and single-minded Zionist organization called the Irgun.
+“Most especially,” Chacour writes, “we came to fear one name—the highly-trained and single-minded Zionist organization called the Irgun.
 One of its leaders had been among the ten terrorists most wanted by the British for his part in bombing the luxurious King David Hotel in Jerusalem.
 His name was Menachem Begin and his proclaimed goal was to ‘purify’ the land of the Palestinian people.”

-Menachem Begin and Yitzhak Shamir, both later to become Prime Ministers of Israel, were once universally recognized as terrorists by the British government and even by leaders of the nascent Jewish state.
-The Wanted poster below includes Menachem Begin.
+Perhaps it’s ironic that Menachem Begin of the Irgun and Yitzhak Shamir of The Stern Gang would both later become Prime Ministers of Israel but were once universally recognized as terrorists by the British government and even by leaders of the nascent Jewish state.
+The “Wanted Poster” below includes Menachem Begin.

 The rise of Begin’s party in Israeli politics was called “the most disturbing political phenomena of our time” in a 1948 letter published in the New York Times, which was cosigned by Albert Einstein.

 Despite their past labels as terrorists, both Menachem Begin and Yitzhak Shamir are honored throughout Israel today with main roads bearing their names.
 This is a tough pill to swallow for those who see them as wrongdoers in the Israel-Palestine conflict.
 Just last year, Israeli leaders dedicated Jerusalem’s Highway 9 entrance to Shamir.
 Meanwhile, Highway 50 in western Jerusalem is officially known as “Begin Boulevard” and also called the “Menachem Begin Expressway.”
 Similarly, a major thoroughfare in Tel Aviv is known as “Begin Road.”